stbrown57/VyOS-Test/README.md

 1. The kea server needs to be re-built with iptables and restoring the masquerading settings.
 2. There was a lot of fiddling done to get the primary (vyos-1) to receive the one IP address being served form the kea server, and to be listed in the vrrp settings as the master.

+### September 8, 2025

+A test DMZ network was added to replicate the production system and more closely emulate the production system.
+In doing this I removed the instances and recreated the containers with the added network.
+The two interfaces exhibited some unexpected behavior.
+The eth1 LAN networks on both instances were set as the "MASTER", and neither container could ping the other on the non-vif interface.
+As a result both containers were assigning the vif interface (192.168.1.1) to the LAN interface.
+I suspect the interface names are somewhat arbitrary in there assignment and not necessarily assigned in the order in which they appear in the create command.
+If may be the order is done based on the arbitrary mac address assigned to the interface.

+* Inspect Podamn Networks
+  Note the mac addresses on the vyos-1 and vyos-2 interfaces listed in the inspection
+* Show the interface (eth#)
+  Verify the interface name matching the MAC address and match the name (eth#) to the Podman network

+  The VyOS instances may be generating there own MAC address independant of the MAC in the inspect.

+  Recreate the containers with networks one at a time to ensure the proper interface name.